jasdvl/sample-aspnetcore-microservices/README.md

 These data points are then visualized through dynamic line and bar charts, providing users with a clear overview of sensor data trends.

 **Note:**

+> This code is intended for demonstration purposes only and is not suitable for production use.
+Sensitive information, such as secrets and credentials, should be stored securely using a dedicated key management
+> solution or secret store.
-Future updates will primarily focus on refactoring efforts, such as addressing compiler warnings and improving code comments.
+> Future updates will primarily focus on refactoring efforts, such as addressing compiler warnings and improving code comments.
 See the [TODO List](#todo-list) for planned improvements.
-This code is intended for demonstration purposes only and is not suitable for production use.
-Sensitive information, such as secrets and credentials, should be stored securely using a dedicated key management solution or secret store.

 The solution is divided into multiple projects to simulate key functionalities within an IoT data analytics platform: